Nritya-Lang/book/src/03-vars.md

 let a = 20;
 ```

-Since Feral is a dynamically typed language, we need not mention the data type of the value that we want to store manually.
+Since Nritya is a dynamically typed language, we need not mention the data type of the value that we want to store manually.
 We can then use it later on, say in `println`, to print the value of this variable.
 To do that, we can do the following:
 ```py
 let io = import('std/io');